-Install the Pouch app on your browser to save on online shopping.
+Let’s start with one of the best money hacks for shopping online: install the Pouch app on your browser to save on online shopping.
 It will automatically notify you of any discount codes for the shop you’re looking at, or similar products elsewhere on the web.
 It’s amazing!

 Hack expensive rail fares by splitting your journey

 Did you know it can be cheaper to buy two or more train tickets for separate parts of your journey, instead of one ticket for the entire journey?

 It’s called ‘fare splitting’ and there are several websites to help you find the cheapest way to split.
 I recently saved about £30 on a return journey from London to Manchester doing this.
 You don’t have to change trains or anything like that.